bnb-chain/bnb-chain.github.io/docs/bcfusion/users/assets.md

 **Step2: Simply Transfer the Assets to the BSC Network**

 [BNB Chain Wallet](https://chromewebstore.google.com/detail/bnb-chain-wallet/fhbohimaelbohpjbbldcngcnapndodjp)
-is suggested for this case.
+and [Trust Wallet](https://trustwallet.com/) mobile are suggested for this case.
 Taking BNB Chain Wallet as an example, once users import the accounts that have the tokens, they need to switch the network to "BNB Beacon Chain Network":

 <img src={Wallet1} width="400"/>